node-oauth/node-oauth2-server/docs/misc/extension-grants.rst

  Extension Grants
 ==================

-Create a subclass of ``AbstractGrantType`` and create methods `handle` and `saveToken` along with other required methods according to needs
+Create a subclass of ``AbstractGrantType`` and create methods `handle` and `saveToken` along with other required methods according to your needs:

 .. code-block:: js